BenjaminCatarevas/bencatarevas.com/content/blog/yet-another-blog/index.md

 Instead, this will be a place for me to both showcase myself as well as write about random things that happen(ed) in my life from a mostly humorous (retro)spective.

-While I might come off as (very) dry in my writing, I feel I should preface future posts with the fact that I'm nowhere near as deadpan or dry in real life.
+While I might come off as (very) dry in my writing, let me preface future posts by saying that I'm nowhere near as deadpan or dry in real life.
 There's probably a correlation there that I'm not seeing, but that's for someone else to figure out.